Comet0322/DeepPVMap/README.md

 # DeepPVMap
 ## Introduction
-This is an open source code of paper **DeepPVMap: Deep Photovoltaic Map for Efficient Online Extraction of Solar Panels from low- resolution Aerial Imagery**.
+This is an open source code of paper **DeepPVMap: Deep Photovoltaic Map for Efficient Segmentation of Solar Panels from Low- Resolution Aerial Imagery**.

 ## Environment compatibilities